 N4 aims to support those with identified academic potential to take the first critical step in establishing a career as a clinical academic and research leader of the future.
 In addition to the partner institutes, N4 also includes collaboration with the Francis Crick Institute thereby adding to the opportunities for those accepted onto the programme.

 The 4ward North Academy

-- Guidance, advice and mentorship though the application process for an equivalent research training award from other funders, such as the MRC.
+- guidance, advice and mentorship through the application process for an equivalent research training award from other funders, such as the MRC

-The fourth year of recruitment was launched in Sheffield in autumn 2019 and round 2 recruitment is now under way.
+The seventh year of recruitment was launched in Sheffield in autumn 2022 and round two recruitment is now under way.
 Year 8 details will be announced shortly.

-Further details of the selection process, eligibility, application forms and important dates are at http://www.4wardnorth.org.uk/
+Further details of the selection process, eligibility, application forms and important dates are at the 4Award North website.

 To apply for this exciting opportunity applicants should submit a Stage 1 application form to email@example.com.